Ge Wang is an Assistant

-Ge is the author and chief architect of the
+Ge is the author and chief architect of the ChucK music

-(PLOrk).
-He is the founding director of the Stanford Laptop Orchestra (SLOrk),
+programming language, and the founding director of the Stanford Laptop Orchestra (SLOrk),

 and co-founder director of the Stanford Mobile Phone Orchestra

 (MoPhO).
 Ge is also the Co-founder of Smule, a startup company exploring

 music-making via mobile devices (reaching over 125 million users).
 Ge is